 Please contact our Program Coordinator if you are interested in getting involved!

 Outreach Supervisors are responsible for assigning roles and managing outreach volunteers during SWITCH shifts.
-Contact our Volunteer Coordinator if you are interested in being an Outreach Supervisor!@
+This is a great opportunity for individuals who are outgoing, keen to develop leadership skills, and have an interest in learning more about how a SWITCH shift operates.
+Contact our Volunteer Coordinator if you are interested in training as an Outreach Supervisor!

 Board of Directors

-SWITCH’s Board of Directors meets monthly to discuss the details that go on at the clinic.
-We organize upcoming events, iron out any issues, and brainstorm new ideas to improve SWITCH.
-Council is truly rewarding and is fantastic on giving you a behind-the-scenes view of a non-profit.
-Contact the Volunteer Coordinator is you feel like you would be a good fit on SWITCH’s Board of Directors.
+SWITCH’s Board of Directors meets monthly.
+We organize upcoming events, pursue funding opportunities, iron out any issues, and brainstorm new ideas to improve SWITCH.
+Sitting on the Board of Directors is truly rewarding and provides an insightful behind-the-scenes look of the structure of a non-profit organization.
+Contact the Volunteer Coordinator is you feel like you would be a good fit for SWITCH’s Board of Directors.

 Special Events Committee